Skeptycal/python-guide/docs/shipping/freezing.rst

   $ pyinstaller script.spec

-To create a standalone windowed OS X application, use the :code:`--windowed` option:
+To create a standalone windowed macOS application, use the :code:`--windowed` option:

 .. code-block:: console